AmazingAmpharos/OoT-Randomizer/README.md

 * In the Fire Temple, you can reach the Boss Key door from the beginning with Hover Boots.
-* Starting in the Water Temple with the water lowered, you can jump down to the middle platform level.
-From there you can very carefully aim your Hookshot to the target above, pulling yourself to the highest level of the central platform.
-Finally, with a very well-spaced rolling jump, you can reach the platform to raise the water to the highest level.
+* Starting in the Water Temple with the water lowered, you can jump down to the middle level of the central platform.
+From there you can very carefully aim your Hookshot to the target above, pulling yourself to the highest level of the structure.
+Finally, with a very well-spaced rolling jump, you can reach the outer platform to raise the water to its highest level.
 If you manage your keys poorly in the temple this may be what you need to do to untangle the situation.
 * In the Water Temple, you can use the Hover boots to bypass the room that requires Bombs and pushing large blocks, in order to reach the vanilla Boss Key chest.
 You can also use them to avoid the Longshot requirement on the middle